baziorek/jupyter-c-kernel/README.md

-# C kernel for Jupyter
+# C++ kernel for Jupyter (not ready - I'm playing with its, but it is not working, WORK IN PROGRESS)

 This project was forked from [https://github.com/brendan-rius/jupyter-c-kernel](brendan-rius/jupyter-c-kernel) as that project seems to have been abandoned.
 (PR is pending)